Breaking Down Data Silos: Unify Your Business Data

 This leads to the creation of data silos which can sap productivity, lead to increased costs, and generally hold a business back from its true potential.

-What Is a Data Silo and How Do They Occur?
+What Are Data Silos and How Do They Occur?

 Data silos are groups of data that are held under control by a single person or department, inaccessible by others within an organization.